 The academic year at the Newman Institute is divided into two terms; the first begins in mid-August and ends in mid-January, and the second begins in late January and continues until mid-June.

-Useful dates for Erasmus+ students, spring semester 2017:
+Useful dates for Erasmus+ students, autumn semester 2017:

 As an Erasmus student we help you to find accomodation in Uppsala.
 Most of our Erasmus students have the opportunity to stay in one of our on-campus student rooms.
 For more information about housing please contact firstname.lastname@example.org